Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 This robot can cross thresholds—the strip of wood at the bottom of doorways where rooms connect—of up to 2 centimeters (0.8 inches).
 This ability, along with the vacuum’s sensors and A1 cameras, ensures the robot maneuvers safely around my house.

 As the S6 MaxV enters each room, it circles and begins to edge clean.
 Then the robot switches to a Z pattern, continuing to suck up all debris it encounters.
-The Roborock application can point the robot toward a specific room or spot clean particularly dirty areas.
+The Roborock application can point the robot toward a specific room or spot to clean particularly dirty areas.

 This vacuum may be scheduled to start at a specific time each day.
 It can also be controlled using the Roborock application, or by simply pushing the vacuum’s start button.